Fertility Law – Frequently Asked Questions

 Under the filing requirements for notifiable transactions, a separate information return is required for each transaction within a series.
 However, in some cases, a single information return that provides details of every transaction within the series may be sufficient.

-For advisors, promoters, or persons not at arm’s length with advisors or promoters who are entitled to a fee, the due diligence defence may be available where it can be established that the person does not know or should not reasonably be expected to know that the transaction qualifies as a reportable or notifiable transaction.
+For advisors, promoters, or persons not at arm’s length with advisors or promoters who are entitled to a fee, the due diligence defence may be available where it can be established that the person does not know or should not reasonably be expected to know that the transaction qualifies as a notifiable transaction.

 The determination of what a person should “reasonably be expected to know” is assessed objectively, taking into account all the relevant facts and circumstances.
 It does not rely on the person’s subjective intention or knowledge alone.
-The question is whether a reasonable person, in the same position and having the same knowledge and information, would be aware that the transaction meets the criteria for being considered a reportable or notifiable transaction.
+The question is whether a reasonable person, in the same position and having the same knowledge and information, would be aware that the transaction meets the criteria for being considered a notifiable transaction.

-Advisors who provide ancillary services or have narrow mandates may not be expected to know that a transaction is a reportable or notifiable transaction, depending on the nature of their involvement and expertise.
+Advisors who provide ancillary services or have narrow mandates may not be expected to know that a transaction is a notifiable transaction, depending on the nature of their involvement and expertise.
 This applies particularly to members of a team with limited involvement or knowledge of the transaction or series, such as junior employees with specific and focused roles.

 Failure to report or late filing of a reportable or notifiable transaction can result in penalties imposed on taxpayers.
 The specific penalties are as follows: